All Episodes

 You have Adam Schiff releasing phone records of other members of Congress, right?

-Not on the bill itself or the deceiving name, but this paragraph, this is where your money's being spent, all the pork in these bills.
+This is where your money's being spent, all the pork in these bills.

-And take away that talking point away from the Democrats.
+This is why I'm voting no and take away that talking point away from the Democrats.

-You know, these Republicans have to go on all these mainstream media networks and stop having interviews and start having debates and expose them right to their face, the same way James O'Keefe is doing it.
+You know, these Republicans have to go on all these mainstream media networks and stop having interviews and start having debates and expose them right to their face the same way James O'Keefe is doing it.

-And they need to they need to take advantage of the backbone that Donald Trump has given them.
+Right now, Republicans, they're simply just too scared and they need to take advantage of the backbone that Donald Trump has given them, win or lose.

-Listen, the Republican Party needed a spine transplant.
+Listen, the Republican Party needed a spine transplant and Donald Trump forged the path for them.

 And many of them, you know, are running in a million other directions.